craigduncanlab/singlecell/genome_sizes.md

  - Wheat
  - Paris Polyphilla (tetraploid; some are diploid)

+On the incidence of polyploidy in plants, see:

+"Polyploidization is considered a major evolutionary force in plants."
+Aversano R, Ercolano MR, Caruso I, Fasano C, Rosellini D, Carputo D. Molecular tools for exploring polyploid genomes in plants.
+Int J Mol Sci.
+2012;13(8):10316-10335. doi:10.3390/ijms130810316

+## Implications

+Polyploidy doesn't increase the size of the 'genome': it increases the potential for SNPs when sampling DNA from cells, especially if it has been segmented first.

+It usually increases cell size and organism size:
+Ploidy and Size at Multiple Scales in the Arabidopsis Sepal Dana O. Robinson, Jeremy E. Coate, Abhyudai Singh, Lilan Hong, Max Bush, Jeff J. Doyle, Adrienne H.K.
+Roeder The Plant Cell Oct 2018, 30 (10) 2308-2329; DOI: 10.1105/tpc.18.00344

 # Genome size benchmarking

-In any case genome size (GS) varies enormously, without apparent 'patterns' ...
+In any case genome size (GS) varies enormously, without apparent 'patterns' .

 ## Mammalian